When it comes to boiler breakdowns, blocked drains and other home emergencies, the inconvenience and unexpected cost can be a lot to bear.

 How much cover do you get?

-Home emergency cover will usually pay for call out costs, parts, labour and VAT up to a fixed limit.
+Home emergency insurance will usually pay for call out costs, parts, labour and VAT up to a fixed limit.

-For example, with providers LV= and Nationwide it's up to £500 per claim, although with premium policies it can be as much as £1,500.
+For example, with Esure and L&G it’s up to £500 per claim, although with premium policies it can be as much as £1,500.

-One bonus with home emergency policies is there’s usually no excess to pay, unlike claims on your home insurance.
+Unlike claiming on your home insurance, with home emergency policies is there’s usually no excess to pay.

-Also, there’s often no limit to the number of claims you can make, providing they fit within what your policy classes as an emergency.
+Also, there’s often no limit to the number of claims you can make, providing they fit with what your policy classes as an emergency.

 How fast will they come out?